Year 2, Our Pandemic Thanksgiving. Dealing with the Disappointment.

 Like so many others, I find disappointment in pulling the plug yet again on a big Thanksgiving with our family and friends.

 That’s life though and disappointment will suck up every bit of the energy you give it.
 There is a lot to be thankful for too.

-Please rethink plans to combine families or households under one roof.
+No big family gathering?
+For a Second Year?
 Look at it in the positive!
 No pressure, no timelines, we can roll back to the simplicity of the old days when Grandma made a turkey, mashed potatoes, green beans and a pie.
 We will soon celebrate again with our tables for four, or twelve or twenty - and plethora of offerings from Costco, just not this year.

 Ty and I will be at our big table for two.
 Even in a pandemic we have too many blessings to count.
 Focus on the positive and you won’t have room for disappointment.